copilot-extensions/preview-sdk.js/README.md

 We consider this SDK alpha software in terms of API stability, but we adhere to semantic-versioning, so it's safe to use today.

+> [!NOTE]
-> Note: This SDK does not apply to skillset extensions.
-It only applies to developing an agent extension.
+> This SDK does not apply to skillset-based extensions.
+It only applies to building an agent.
 For more info, see the [docs on skillsets and agents](https://docs.github.com/en/copilot/building-copilot-extensions/about-building-copilot-extensions#about-skillsets-and-agents).

 ## Key features